 To test the integration, create an incident in Cherwell, and open the One Step Manager.
 Select the xMatters - Notify One Step and click Run.
-This will initiate a web service call to the xMatters Integration builder.
+This initiates a web service call to the xMatters Integration Builder.

 There are several places you can inspect when troubleshooting why an event doesn't seem to make it over to xMatters.

-- For help with the Integration Builder feature, refer to the xMatters On-Demand online help: Integration Builder.
+- For help with the Integration Builder feature, refer to the Integration Builder section of the online help.